-The inspection took place on 22 May 2017 and was unannounced.
-The inspection team consisted of one inspector and an expert by experience.
+The inspection took place on 31 July 2017 and was unannounced.
+The inspection team consisted of one inspector, a specialist nurse advisor and an expert by experience.
 An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.
 They had experience of a range of care services.